pmean/build-website/text/21/umkc-award.md

 I wish to submit this self-nomination for the Faculty Researcher Award.
 I am enclosing this nomination letter, three letters of support, and a current CV.

 As a consulting statistician, my research efforts are largely in support of other researchers.
-In the past five years, I do have one grant where I am the principal investigator, but on the remaining grants, I am tpyically making a small but important role inplay a smaller role, typically supported at 10% effor or less.
-Likewise, in most of my publications, I am a co-author rather than the lead author.
-I don't mind playing second fiddle in these settings; my best work is often a small piece of a larger project.
+In the past five years, I do have one grant where I am the principal investigator, but on the remaining grants, I am typically playing a small but still important role, typically supported at 10% effort or less.
+Likewise, in most of my publications, I am more often a co-author rather than the lead author.
+I don't mind playing second fiddle in these settings; my best work is often that done in the service of others.

-My job, I tell people, is to make smart people smarter.
 I assist with details like data management, sample size justification, and documentation of research methods.
 These make no direct contribution to the practice of medicine, but are still vital components of any grant or publication.
 As such, my efforts are largely behind the scenes.
+My job, I tell people, is to make smart people smarter.

 #### Research grants

-My greatest contribution to enhance the research reputation of the UMKC School of Medicine has been through research grants.
+My greatest contribution to the research reputation of the UMKC School of Medicine has been through research grants.
 Since I started work at UMKC in 2009, I have received formal support on 13 research grants (7 in the past five years, see the list below).
 This does not include, however, the large number of grants that I have provided informal assistance on.
 In particular, I have helped write many Sarah Morrison research awards as part of my work for the Research and Statistical Consult Service.

 I have given talks on grant writing both locally (2018) and at the International Research Conference on Complementary and Alternative Medicine (2012 and 2014).
 These talks focus on aspects of the grant that are not difficult, such as creating a data sharing plan or setting up a data safety monitoring board.
 Nevertheless, these details are the ones that most grant writers feel the greatest insecurity and uncertainty about.
 Providing rigorous documentation of the non-medical aspects of a research study makes these grants more competitive.
 It's all part of my effort to make smart people smarter.